firebolt-db/godocs/docs/Guides/operate-engines/working-with-engines-using-ddl.md

        |----------|--------------|--------------|
        | 2        | 1            | 2            |

     3. Stop the jobs to stop consuming resources.
+A query that can overload a cluster uses a lot of resources.
+The following code example stops an engine without waiting for running queries to finish:

+    ```sql
+    STOP ENGINE my_engine WITH TERMINATE=true
+    ```

 {: .note}